waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Lead with a Pokémon holding a money/luck item (Amulet Coin) and speak to the Gambler.
 - Adjust money to a specific number (e.g., 777) and speak to the Gambler.
 - Use a 'Nugget' item on the Gambler.
-- **`Fee Trigger Tile`:** A tile that prompts for an entrance fee, even if the player is already inside the area.
-Dismissing the dialogue allows movement to continue.